Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Supplementary Results

-Figure \ref{fig:single-sys-sytems-worst} provides a qualitative comparison of the fitted phase-composition profiles for the best-performing configuration of each solver, for the most difficult systems for each model, respectively.
-For the H2O - N-butyl-2-pyrrolidinone system, shown on the bottom left, we even observe that the surrogate prediction violates the conservation of mass, since the feed line is not between the two predicted phase compositions, which is unphysical.
+Figure~\ref{fig:single-sys-sytems-worst} provides a qualitative comparison of the fitted phase-composition profiles for the best-performing configuration of each solver on the most difficult systems for each model.
+The DISCOMAX~H predictions are selected through the differentiable discretized minimization, whereas the Surrogate~G baseline directly regresses the phase-compositions from the predicted \gls{gmix} curve.